Hi friend and Welcome!

 And I will too

 The Yeti is an extremely solid piece of equipment, and delivers proven results as an all purpose mic.
 It is very versatile, and utilizes 4 different polar patterns for added flexibility.
 Just be aware that it stands a foot tall, and will leave quite a big foot print on your desk.
+Would you like an in depth and informative review concerning the great Yeti?
+Check out my official:

 Well that’s about it for today my friend!
 I hope you now have a better idea of the similarities and differences between the Blue Yeti vs. Nessie..